stefanobartoletti/eslint-config/README.md

 ```

 > [!WARNING]
-> Starting from `v2.x`, all my custom Vue-related rules are to be explicitly imported to be used.
-They were previously included in the base configuration and were always active even when not really needed.
+> Starting from `v2.x`, all my custom Vue-related rules must be explicitly imported with the `vue` key.
+They were previously included in the base configuration, and automatically active even when not really needed.

 ## 📝 VS Code Support